Study in Norway from Nepal

 • Free for students staying over 12 months (covered under Norwegian National Health Scheme)

-• Private insurance required if staying under 12 months
+• Private insurance is required if staying under 12 months

 Books & Supplies: